 - Noise.
 If outside noises bother you, try earplugs or white noise like a fan.
 If you find your room too quiet, try a soothing sleep music playlist on Spotify or YouTube.

 - Comfortable accessories.
 Choose bedding and pillows you like and fit your firmness preferences.
 Everyone has different preferences for pillows and often times the best pillow for you depends on whether you sleep on your back, side or stomach.
-The National Sleep Foundation has tips for choosing the right pillow.
 Bring a blanket with you from home that you associate with being comforted.
 You can use it to help calm your mind if you are worried the night before an exam, or if you are just missing home.

 - Don’t use your bed as a desk.
 Refrain from using your bed to pay bills, do work, or study.
 This way, when you go to bed, your body associates your bed with peaceful activities only.